List

 Partition a list in two, given a predicate

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the predicate, accepting the value and its index
+_L: the list to work on_f: the predicate, accepting the value and its index

 Example